 I’ve created a special page for up to date information on Columbia Property Trust here:

 Being an elected representative carries a tremendous responsibility.
-Decisions made by representatives while in office impact their current constituents, but will also influence future ones as well, often times long after they have left office.
+Decisions made while in office impact their current constituents, but more importantly – they linger long after they have left office.

 While I’m at it, I may as well include everyone that is represented by elected officials too.
 It’s difficult to engage in meaningful debate when most citizens understanding of their civic duty is limited to sound bites from television and radio personalities.